Terre Arse Florio

 VINTAGE - By hand, advanced maturity, during the last week of September.

-Aroma - extremely fine with scents of bitter almonds and burnt honey.
-Flavour - dry, extraordinarily balanced with an aristocratic finish of vanilla and liquorice roots.
+TASTING - Colour: old gold with golden highlights.
+Aroma: extremely fine with scents of bitter almonds and burnt honey.
+Flavour: dry, extraordinarily balanced with an aristocratic finish of vanilla and liquorice roots.

 ALCOHOL CONTENT - 19.0 v %.